OUR MONTHLY MEETINGS HAVE NOW GONE ON-LINE VIA ZOOM.

-We meet in the lovely Music room at Baskerville Hall Hotel, Clyro, HR3 5LE for our monthly meetings on the third Tuesday of the month.
+Usually we meet in the lovely Music room at Baskerville Hall Hotel, Clyro, HR3 5LE for our monthly meetings on the third Tuesday of the month.

 Coffee is available from 10am and the morning session starts at 10.30am

 The afternoon session starts at 1.15pm after lunch, which can be ordered on arrival in the morning.

 The notice boards are on display in the back room before and after the morning lecture.